ameshkov/gocurl/README.md

       --json-output                                         Makes gocurl write machine-readable output in JSON format.
   -o, --output=<file>                                       Defines where to write the received data.
 If not set, gocurl will
                                                             write everything to stdout.
+      --experiment=<name[:value]>                           Allows enabling experimental options.
+See the documentation for available options.
+Can be specified multiple times.
   -v, --verbose                                             Verbose output (optional).

 Help Options: